Distributed-Validators-Synctems/school-testnet/README.md

 ## Cosmos Hub binaries installation (gaiad)

 For the sake of simplicity we decided to use Cosmos Hub service binary.
 In order to install it please follow steps from this [instruction](https://hub.cosmos.network/main/getting-started/installation.html).
 It is based on the `v7.0.2` version of `gaiad` binary.
-Please check version of used bianry by running this command `gaiad version --long`.
-You should get big list of text and at the beginig of it you should have following lines:
+Please check version of used binary by running this command `gaiad version --long`.
+You should get big list of text and at the beginning of it you should have following lines:
 ```
 name: gaia
 server_name: gaiad